Quadratic forms representing all odd positive integers: Proof of the 451-Theorem

 We have $Q(x,y,0,-z) = x^{2} + xy - xz + 3y^{2} + z^{2}$, which is one of the forms given by Kaplansky in \cite{Kap}.
 The ternary form $x^{2} + xy - xz + 3y^{2} + z^{2}$ has genus of size 1 and represents all positive odds.
 Hence $Q$ represents all positive odds. \end{ex}

 {\bf Method 2}: Nicely embedded regular ternary sublattices.

 Recall that a positive-definite quadratic form $Q$ is called \emph{regular} if every locally represented integer $m$ is represented by $Q$.
 In \cite{JKS}, Jagy, Kaplansky and Schiemann give a list of $913$ ternary quadratic forms.
 They prove that every regular ternary quadratic form appears on this list, and that $891$ of the forms on this list are in fact regular.
-Of these, $792$ are in a genus of size $1$, and are hence automatically regular (by the formula of Siegel expressing the Eisenstein series as a weighted sum over the genus).
-This paper unfortunately does not contain proofs of regularity for the $97$ forms, but supplementary documentation is available from Jagy upon request that supplies the necessary proofs.
+Of these, $792$ are in a genus of size $1$, and are hence automatically regular (since the Hasse-Minkowski theorem implies that a number that is locally represented is represented by some form in the genus).
+This paper unfortunately does not contain proofs of regularity for the $99$ forms but supplementary documentation is available from Jagy upon request that supplies the necessary proofs.
+Recently, Bweong-Kweon Oh proved \cite{BOh} that $8$ of the remaining $22$ conjecturally regular ternaries are in fact regular.

 We say that a quaternary lattice $L$ has a nicely embedded regular ternary if there is a ternary sublattice $K$ whose corresponding quadratic forms is regular, with the property that the quadratic form corresponding to $K \oplus K^{\perp}$ locally represents all positive odds.
 We may write the quadratic form corresponding to $K \oplus K^{\perp}$ as